FutileCode/FutileCode.github.io/readme.md

-Clone of Wordle that allows for unlimited games and changing preset themes
+Clone of Wordle that allows for unlimited games and changing the theme.

+Coded with GDScript and exported to HTML5/js